nosarthur/nosarthur.github.io/_posts/2016-10-22-data-science-job-hunting.md

 Finally, there is the question of how much preparation is needed.
-I have been thinking about this question quite often along my way of preparation and finally figured it out: when you consider joining a company as doing them a favor instead of the company doing you a favor, you are ready.
+I have been thinking about this question quite often along my way of preparation and finally figured it out: when you stop considering receiving an offer as getting lucky or receiving a favor, you are ready.
 (I haven't reached to that point though.)

 ## Other guides of data science transitions